McFarland, Wisconsin: Transportation

-Located just south of US 12, Madison's "Beltline Highway," McFarland is four minutes from Interstate 90, 12 minutes from the Wisconsin State Capitol, and 12 minutes from the University of Wisconsin.
+Located just south of U.S. Route 12, Madison's "Beltline Highway," McFarland is four minutes from Interstate 90, 12 minutes from the Wisconsin State Capitol, and 12 minutes from the University of Wisconsin.

 McFarland is served by the Dane County Regional Airport, which is located 12 miles north of the village.
 McFarland is served by two taxicab companies (Union Taxi and Madison Taxi), as well as several companies that provide specialized transportation for persons with disabilities.
 Additionally, Uber and Lyft are available in McFarland.

-Railroad

-The village is crossed by the Wisconsin and Southern railroad line.
+The village is crossed by the Wisconsin and Southern Railroad line.

-Bicycle

 McFarland offers several biking trails, including the Lower Yahara River Trail.
-The approximately 2.5 miles of this trail link Madison, WI to McFarland, WI via an off-road trail sysystem.
+The approximately 2.5 miles of this trail link Madison to McFarland via an off-road trail system.
 Among its features is North America's longest inland boardwalk bridge.

-Public Transit

 The far northern end of the village is served by Madison Metro Transit Route L along Meinders Road, which connects Madison's Owl Creek neighborhood to the rest of the East Side of Madison.

-Municipal Services
+Municipal services

-Fire Department & Emergency Medical Services

 McFarland Fire Rescue provides fire, rescue, and EMS services to the Village of McFarland and surrounding communities.

 McFarland's community fire department, known as McFarland Fire Rescue, serves an extensive region of 14 square miles, encompassing both the village and nearby towns.
 The department offers comprehensive firefighting and Paramedic services.
 Established in 1908, McFarland Fire Rescue now comprises 68 paid-on-call personnel who maintain external employment and an additional nine full-time staff members.

-Law Enforcement

-The Village has a full-service Police Department, that provides law enforcement services 24 hours a day.
-The McFarland Police Department is staffed by a Chief, Lieutenant, 3 Sergeants, Detective, Investigator, and 10 Officers as well as 2 non-sworn administrative staff.
-The McFarland Police Department has an extensive outreach program, School Resource Officer, Community Service Officer, and K-9 Officer.
+The village has a full-service police department that provides law enforcement services 24 hours a day.
+The McFarland Police Department is staffed by a chief, lieutenant, 3 sergeants, detective, investigator, and 10 officers as well as 2 non-sworn administrative staff.
+The McFarland Police Department has an extensive outreach program, school resource officer, community service officer, and K-9 officer.

-Public Library

-The E.D.
-Locke Public Library serves the village.
-It is part of the South Central Library System.
-Services include youth programming, adult programming, reference, database, technical services, and circulation.